We've independently reviewed this article to make sure it's as accurate as we can make it.

 Whatever side you stand on in the global warming debate, I bet you’ll agree with this.
-Having no AC when the heat is sweltering sucks.
-Especially if you’ve been forced to work from home.
+Having no AC when the heat is sweltering sucks, or if you have a central system that just can’t keep up with a heatwave.
 So how much does it cost to run a portable air conditioner?

 How much it costs to run a portable air condition depends on the size (BTU) and your local electricity cost per kWh.
 For example, an 8,000 BTU portable air conditioner running for 8 hours a day at .13¢ per kWh will cost approximately $2.44 per day to run.